giantswarm/releases/azure/v12.1.0/README.md

 **If you are upgrading from 12.0.2, upgrading to this release will not roll your nodes.
 It will only update the apps.**

-This release upgrades all helm releases to helm 3.
+This release upgrades all Helm releases managed by Giant Swarm to use Helm v3.3.0.

 Below, you can find more details on components that were changed with this release.